njikim/njikim.github.io/_posts/2019-03-24-Functions-in-python.md

 ['Aa', 'cEf', 'DEF'] </pre>
 <br>
 ## Map function
-> - It applies the given function on the given list and returns the result as another (iterable) list
+> - It applies the (given) function on the (given) list and returns the result as another (iterable) list
 > - map(func, iterable)

-Let's see how this example can be simplified using map function.
+Let's see how this python function example can be simplified using map function.
 ```python
 def calc(x):
 	return x*2